Archaeichnium: Description

 Archaeichnium is a tube-shaped fossil that may be preserved as hollow or infilled tubes.
 The overall shape of the tube is slightly tapered at one end so that it is vaguely conical.
 The structure is typically between 3–5 cm long with a 0.5 cm diameter, and the walls of the tube are 0.1 cm thick.
 Typically, the tubes exhibit longitudinal ribbing on the exterior, which creates 10-12 distinct "ribs".
 Archaeichnium also has latitudinal restrictions that organize it into approximately three sections cranio-caudally.
 When cross-sectioned, the tube lacks septae.
 The fossil is typically found in cross-bedded sandstone that is interpreted as a shallow marine depositional environment.
 Walls of the tube are typically agglutinated with small quartz grains.

-Diversity

-Archaeichnium haughtoni is the only described species of Archaeichnium.